ryanznie/parameter-golf/README.md

 By default, this command prints `train_loss` step logs during training and prints `val_loss`, `val_bpb`, and compressed model size in the final `final_int8_zlib_roundtrip` lines at the end.
 If you want periodic validation logs during the run, set `VAL_LOSS_EVERY`, for example `VAL_LOSS_EVERY=200`.
 For the baseline config, the final `val_bpb` should land around ~1.2 with a compressed model size under 16MB.

-For dataset export, tokenizer export, and docs-cache rebuild instructions, see [data/README.md](data/README.md).
+For dataset export, tokenizer export, and docs-cache rebuild instructions, see the [data setup guide](data/README.md).

 Evaluation will be in the RunPod environment with all packages installed.
-The root `pyproject.toml` is the canonical dependency definition if you want to self-setup with `uv`; use `uv sync --extra cuda` for the PyTorch path and `uv sync --extra mlx` on Apple Silicon.
+The root `pyproject.toml` covers local setup; use `uv sync --extra cuda` for the PyTorch path and `uv sync --extra mlx` on Apple Silicon.

 ## FAQ